wyywwi/wyywwi.github.io.old/index.md

 5. Apache2 in Linux
 6. Basic Mysql

-Maybe these notes are too simple, but they are at least useful to me.
-I hope they are useful to you too.
+Maybe these notes are too simple, but they are useful to me at least.
+I hope they are useful to you as well.

 </br>